 Young explained that recently, hospital systems that would have never considered working with independent doctors are now open to partnerships.
 Similarly, independent positions who have seen a slow downturn of patient volume are now more open to partnering with hospitals to help increase the number of potential patients.

-In large markets where multiple hospitals are competing to become the dominant force, some hospitals are electing to work with ASCs.
+In large markets where multiple hospitals are competing to become the dominant force.
+Therefore, some hospitals are electing to work with ASCs.

 “You have to look at it in a very ZIP code basis,” Young explained.
 “If you are the dominant hospital in a system in a large population you’re not facing that pressure.
 You’ve already got the employers tied to your health system, the payors, etcetera.
 If there are two or three hospitals competing, particularly if they are the second or third in size, they want to be competitive.
 They are more aligned and keener to bring their patients to ASC’s.
 They can create that opportunity for the payor to go to the employer to create an attractive offering, and then get the patients through that.”

 It is an important distinction to make that this circumstance is typically not happening to dominant hospitals in these areas.
-Instead, hospitals ranking second or third, not in terms of quality but in size, are looking to work bring their patients to ASCs.
+Hospitals ranking second or third, not in terms of quality but size, are looking to bring their patients to ASCs.

 Boston is an area recognized as beginning to see these moves.
-Area hospitals are beginning to see the importance and benefits of making the switch to ASCs, and Young believes that as time moves on, more and more larger systems will also make the move.
+Area hospitals are beginning to see the importance and benefits of making the switch to ASCs.
+Young believes that as time moves on, more and more larger systems will also make the move.